ndcharles/ndcharles.github.io/_posts/2024-12-17-data-operation-alx.md

 Nice meeting you!

+Managing community at ALX is something that comes to me naturally.
+I don't know how but despite being an introvert I enjoy the experience.
+Maybe that's becuase it involves getting to meeet random persons and build systems to solve a need at different points.

 This is an unfolding story, but I will get it started and share as much as possible to make it a meaningful read for you.
+Also, this isn't about the community side of my work but more on the data and operations part which happen behind-the-scene for all to have an amazing experience.

 ## Data analysis in Google sheet
 During my first few days at ALX, I was stuck between analysing in Excel and Google Sheets.
 By the end of month 1, I had to choose Google Sheets.
 This is because most tasks require sharing the final output with someone or copying data from an existing sheet.